ahwc-bot/weather-accident-project/README.md

-# Traffic & Weather Incidents Analytics Project
+# 🚦 Traffic Incidents & Weather Analytics Project

-This project demonstrates a complete end-to-end data pipeline and analytics dashboard for traffic and weather incident data.
-It showcases data engineering, analytics, and visualization skills using real-world datasets.
+This project simulates a real-world BI workflow by integrating traffic collision data from Toronto Police Services and weather data from Open-Meteo.
+It demonstrates my ability to build a reproducible, end-to-end data pipeline — covering ingestion, transformation, validation, and visualization — using modern data engineering tools.

+🔍 **Key Skills Demonstrated**:
+- API integration and data ingestion with Python
+- dbt modeling with staging, intermediate, and mart layers
+- Automated data validation and pipeline monitoring with Pytest and logging
+- Project structure aligned with gold-layer principles in lakehouse architecture

+👤 **Role**: Sole developer and architect — responsible for all ingestion, modeling, testing, and dashboard design.

+🧱 **Next Steps**:
+- Finalize mart layer and dimensional models
+- Build interactive dashboards in Tableau Public and Power BI (in development)
+- Explore paginated reports and Direct Lake mode in Microsoft Fabric

 ---